meilisearch/documentation/guides/introduction/quick_start_guide.md

 ### Checking updates

-In MeiliSearch, most actions are asynchronous.
-This lets you stack actions.
-They will be executed in the order in which they were made.
+Most actions are asynchronous, which allows you to stack actions.
+All of the actions are executed in the order in which they were specified.

 You can [track the state of each action](/guides/advanced_guides/asynchronous_updates.md).

 ## Searches

-Now that our documents have been added to MeiliSearch, we are able to [search](/guides/main_concepts/search.md) in it.
+Now that your documents have been added to MeiliSearch, you are able to [search](/guides/main_concepts/search.md) in it.

 MeiliSearch [offers many parameters](/guides/advanced_guides/search_parameters.md) that you can play with to refine your search or change the format of the returned documents.
 However, by default, the search is already relevant.

-The search engine is now aware of our documents and can serve those via our HTTP server.
+The search engine is now aware of your documents and can serve those via a HTTP server.

 ```bash
 $ curl 'http://127.0.0.1:7700/indexes/12345678/search?q=botman'
 ```

-MeiliSearch also offers an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) on which you can try the search.
+MeiliSearch also provides an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) on which you can try the search.
 Go to your MeiliSearch address using a browser.
-In our case that would be: `http://127.0.0.1:7700`
+In that case, it would be: `http://127.0.0.1:7700`

 :::: tabs